openequella/openequella.github.io/guides/PushToLMS.md

 [Bulk actions](#bulk-actions)

 ## Push to LMS overview
-EQUELLA allows LMS integration enabling direct contribution of resources into Moodle™ (Moodle) or Blackboard Learn™ (Blackboard) courses without having to access each LMS separately.
+openEQUELLA allows LMS integration enabling direct contribution of resources into Moodle™ (Moodle) or Blackboard Learn™ (Blackboard) courses without having to access each LMS separately.
 This functionality enables the addition of a resource to multiple locations across courses in one process.
 Push to LMS also allows the user to find all the current course locations a resource has been linked to in the LMS.
-Additionally, the user can find all resources within the EQUELLA system that share the same attachments.
+Additionally, the user can find all resources within the openEQUELLA system that share the same attachments.

 The Manage external resources function enables administrators to view, edit, sort and filter linked LMS resources, as well as removing or moving multiple LMS resources in one action.